-In certain ways, backpacking with young kids is actually more difficult than backpacking with a toddler.
+In certain ways, traveling with young kids is actually more difficult than traveling with a toddler.
 They don’t have naps or flexible sleep schedules.
 And they need time to run around and play.

-Here are some things that Brad and I do to help Max and Una get the most out of backpacking.
+Here are some things that Brad and I did to help Max and Una get the most out of traveling.

 Before you go:

-- Read age-appropriate books about the places you’ll be travelling to.
-I like these books (affiliate link) because they can be adapted for readers of any age.
-You can also find age-appropriate books from the library.
+- Read age-appropriate books about the places you’ll be traveling to.
+I like these books because they can be adapted for readers of any age.
+You can also find age-appropriate books in the library.

 - Introduce your child to new foods ahead of time and talk about how important it is to try new things.